lauroBRCWB/bookmarks/README.md

 10. "“What do I do that wastes your time without contributing to your effectiveness?”
 To ask this question, and to ask it without being afraid of the truth, is a mark of the effective executive." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)
 11. Pride is a trap.
 It makes you blind, decreases the energy to succeed, thus turns you poor in the long term. - Lauro
 12. Every obstacle is an opportunity to leave competition behind
+13. "why working home nights is so popular is actually its worst feature: It enables an executive to avoid tackling his time and its management during the day." (from "The Effective Executive: The Definitive Guide to Getting the Right Things Done (Harperbusiness Essentials)" by Peter F. Drucker, Jim Collins)

 ## Videos on Leadership
 1. [Infinite game Simon sinek](https://www.youtube.com/watch?v=3vX2iVIJMFQ)